-Centralines specifies 5% as the allowable level of harmonic distortion of voltages supplied to customers.
-Identifying and tracking the source or cause of harmonic distortion is generally very difficult and often involves investigation of one or more customers' installations, as well as network configuration.
-Centralines works with all affected parties, including external consultants, to identify the cause of harmonic distortion and determine the most cost-effective solution.
-As a last resort, if a particular customer installation is identified as the cause, Centralines reserves the right to disconnect that installation to protect other customers' installations from damage.
+Centralines specifies 5% as the allowable level of voltage harmonic distortion supplied to customers.
+Identifying and tracking the source or cause of harmonic distortion is generally very difficult and often involves investigation of several customers' installations, as well as network configuration.
+Centralines works with all affected parties to identify the cause of harmonic distortion and determine the most cost-effective solution.
+If a single installation is identified as the cause, Centralines reserves the right to disconnect that installation as a last resort to protect other installations from damage.